-Boxwoods are excellent, low-growing evergreen shrubs with dark green, finely textured leaves.
-Boxwoods can be used in hedges, as rounded specimens and neatly compact background plants in any landscape.
-Many of the boxwoods sold today are hybrids with complex parentage (see cultivars below)
+Boxwoods are excellent, low-growing, evergreen shrubs with dark green, finely textured leaves.
+Boxwoods can be used as hedges, rounded specimens and neatly compact background plants in any landscape.
+Many of the boxwoods sold today are hybrids with complex parentage.

 - Evergreen (foliage year-round)